slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 SLSA_BUILD_LEVEL_3 means (SLSA_BUILD_LEVEL_1 + SLSA_BUILD_LEVEL_2 +
 SLSA_BUILD_LEVEL_3).

-VSA producers MAY use custom values here but MUST NOT use custom values starting with `SLSA_`.
+Users MAY use custom values here but MUST NOT use custom values starting with `SLSA_`.

 ## Change history

--   1.1:
-    -   Added Verification section with examples.
-    -   Made `policy` optional.
-    -   Made `timeVerified` optional.
 -   1.0:
     -   Replaced `materials` with `resolvedDependencies`.
     -   Relaxed `SlsaResult` to allow other values.